• Menu

 3. Water Heater Flush Test

-Water heaters can collect sediment and hardness and are easy to drain.
-Use this simple and fast test to see if your water heater fills up with sediment or minerals.
+Water heaters are easy to drain but can collect sediment and hardness.
+Use this simple and fast test to see if your water heater is filled with sediment or minerals.

 1. Connect the drain valve to a garden hose (drain valves on water heaters typically are ‘hose bibs, ‘ meaning they can connect to a garden hose).